 Names can be deceiving sometimes, but in the case of 'Six Hills Giant' and 'Little Titch', the cultivar names clearly suggest how these two very different varieties of catmint plant might be used.

 While 6 Hills Giant can play with the big boys, Little Titch is easily overwhelmed.
-It is just as tough (drought-tolerant) and just as long-blooming as its bigger cousin, but choose smallish friends for it if you really want to show it off.
+It is just as tough (drought-tolerant) and just as long-blooming as its bigger cousin, but choose petite friends for it if you really want to show it off.
 A prominent nook in a rock garden might be just the spot for this dwarf catmint plant.
 So might any landscape plagued by deer, as Little Titch (indeed, most types of catmint) is a deer-resistant perennial.
-Click the link above to learn more about this variety.

 03 of 03

-OK, this is the catmint plant you have been waiting to hear about if you are a cat-lover.
+This is the catmint plant you have been waiting to hear about if you are a cat-lover.
 Catnip (Nepeta cataria) drives many cats wild.
-Other members of the genus, such as the two varieties of catmint plants discussed above, may also produce an effect on some cats, but you are best off sticking with catnip if your main purpose is to grow an intoxicant for your cat.
+Other members of the genus may also produce an effect on some cats, but you are best off sticking with catnip if your main purpose is to grow an intoxicant for your cat.

 Humans have put catnip to various medicinal uses for themselves, too.
 That's right, catnip is not just for cats.
 Ever heard of "catnip tea"?
-Amy notes that "catnip makes a good choice if you want a relaxing blend" in a tea.
+It makes a good choice if you want a relaxing blend in a tea.